omnigres/omnigres/extensions/omni_httpd/docs/architecture.md

     O ->> P: Update listeners and/or handlers
 ```

-??? tip "What to know more?"
+??? tip "Want to know more?"

     * :two: Master worker opens the listening socket and shares it with HTTP
        workers over a UNIX socket (using `SCM_RIGHTS`).
 More work needs to